 Step 5: You will see “Everything on the drive will be deleted.
 If you have any personal files on the drive, make sure you have backed up the files” message.
 Since you have already moved all data from USB, click on the Create button to begin transferring recovery partition to the selected USB drive.
 Depending on the size of the recovery partition, Windows might take few minutes to hours to complete the job.

-Step 6: Once Windows completes copying recovery partition to USB drive, you will see “You can also delete the recovery partition on your PC to free up some drive space” message along with an option named Delete the recovery partition.
+Step 6: Once Windows completes copying the recovery partition to the USB drive, you will see “You can also delete the recovery partition on your PC to free up some drive space” message along with an option named Delete the recovery partition.

 Step 7: Click Delete the recovery partition to see a warning message saying that “You can free up some drive space by deleting the recovery partition but you won’t be able to refresh or reset your PC again without the recovery drive”.
-Since you’ve already moved the recovery partition to USB drive, you can safely delete the recovery drive.
+Since you’ve already moved the recovery partition to the USB drive, you can safely delete the recovery drive.

 Click Delete button to delete the recovery partition.
 Once the job is done, Windows will show you the amount of disk space you have gained by deleting the recovery partition.
 Good luck!